blukatdevelopment/UnchainedWorldsOld/character_creation/classes/muse.md

 +-------------+----+
 ```
 ### Reliable Talent
-When you roll less than 10 on a skill check, you may
+When you roll less than 10 on a skill check with a skill you are proficient with,
+you may expend a hit die to instead roll 10 for the purpose of that skill check.

 ### Esoteric Knowledge
 At level 7, you learn to dip into the knowledge of other fields, recreating spells of other magical disciplines using your focus.
 Choose a spell from another class's spell list.
 You now know the spell and can prepare it.